 What to Do If You’ve Been Affected by a Diagnosis Error

-- Consider consulting a medical malpractice attorney.
-Failure to diagnose cases can be complex and often involve many different parties.
+- Contacting a medical malpractice attorney.
+Medical malpractice cases, including misdiagnosis and failure to diagnose cases, can be very complex and challenging to pursue.

 Filing deadlines may apply, so you will want to act promptly so you don’t lose your ability to recover damages.
 The filing window might depend on the exact details involved in your case, so again, it’s important to contact a legal professional for guidance.

-Speak With an Experienced Injury Lawyer About Your Case
+Speak With an Experienced Lawyer About Your Case

 No one should have to suffer through long-term injuries and losses, especially if they could have been prevented through a proper diagnosis.
 If you or a loved one have suffered injuries due to a missed or failed diagnosis, understand that you may be entitled to legal recourse.